Luxury Briefing

 Luxury Briefing is a magazine that was launched in 1996 by James Ogilvy.
 The magazine is published by the Luxury Business Group on a monthly basis and is based in London.
-It is a subscription-only publication and has to do with luxury goods such as cars and clothes.
+It is a subscription-only publication and focuses on luxury goods, such as cars and clothes.
 The magazine confers an Award for Excellence each year.

 In 2011 the magazine started a quarterly supplement, Luxury Connections.